AnantR777/Data-Driven-Projects/README.md

 ## Projects

-#### • Crafting Stability - Finding the Global Minimum Variance (GMV) Portfolio Among 48 U.S. Industries:
+#### • Portfolio Optimisation; Bank Defaults Prediction:
+##### Portfolio optimisation:
 Assessing performance of regularisation.
-Estimating covariance matrix from data; employing ridge and lass to find portfolio weights, benchmarking using evenly-weighted portfolio; applying roll-forward cross-validation to tune lambda in each case
+Estimating covariance matrix from data; employing ridge and lasso to find portfolio weights, benchmarking using evenly-weighted portfolio; applying roll-forward cross-validation to tune lambda in each case
+##### Bank defaults prediction:
+Using 4 different classification models, all hyperparamter-tuned; comparing default prediction methods

 #### • Algorithmic Trading of the SPTL ETF:
 Developed three long-only leveraged trading strategies based on trend-following, mean-reversion and